 A quick aside: No worries, U.S. citizens.
 Our Canadian neighbors do not require U.S. passport holders to have an ETA.

-His missed vacation is not the result of an Expedia mistake
+This missed vacation is not the result of an Expedia mistake

 When Expedia refused to refund these flights, Kovalenko contacted our advocacy team for help.
-He told us that this Expedia mistake would probably end in a class action lawsuit.

 “I think it is a class action mission.
 There are way too many people that have their plans ruined and run into considerable financial and emotional losses,” Kovalenko lamented.